Skip to main content

 Key takeaways:

-• Rosemary oil is a natural treatment that may help promote hair growth.
+• Rosemary oil is a natural treatment that may help promote hair growth if used daily.

 Your hair changes over time.
-Many people experience slowed hair growth, hair thinning, or hair loss, especially as they get older.
-Hair changes can be triggered by many things, including medications, hair care products, stress, and illnesses.
+Many people notice slower hair growth, thinning, or hair loss, especially as they get older.

 Over-the-counter (OTC) and prescription medications can help treat hair loss.
 But they can also cause side effects and can be expensive.
-Many people are interested in natural remedies that can boost hair health.
+Because of this, many people look for natural remedies that can boost hair health.
 Rosemary oil is a popular natural alternative for hair growth.
 But does it really work?
 And how can you use it to get the best effects?

 Does rosemary oil help with hair growth?

-Rosemary oil comes from the plant Rosmarinus officinalis, which is known for its wonderful smell and its anti-inflammatory properties.
-Rosemary oil may also increase blood circulation to the scalp.
-In theory, the combination of increased blood delivery and lowered inflammation may help promote hair growth.
+Rosemary oil may help with hair growth.
+It has anti-inflammatory properties and may also increase blood circulation to your scalp.
+In theory, the combination of increased blood delivery and lowered inflammation could help promote hair growth.

-But there’s not a lot of good evidence that rosemary oil helps with hair loss.
+But there’s not a lot of good evidence that rosemary oil actually helps with hair loss.

 In one small study, people with hair loss were treated with either rosemary oil or minoxidil (Rogaine).
 After 6 months, both groups had the same amount of new hair growth.
-And the group treated with rosemary oil reported less scalp itching, a common side effect of minoxidil treatment.
+The group treated with rosemary oil reported less scalp itching, a common side effect of minoxidil treatment.

 This sounds promising.
-But it’s important to point out that this was a small study.
-So it’s impossible to say whether everyone who tried rosemary oil would see similar results.
+But it’s important to point out that these were small studies.
+So, it’s impossible to say whether everyone who tried rosemary oil would see similar results.

-And everyone in the study had androgenic alopecia, also known as male and female pattern baldness.
-So it’s not clear if rosemary oil would work for other causes of hair loss or whether it would help prevent hair loss.
+Also, all participants had androgenic alopecia, also known as male or female pattern baldness.
+It’s not clear if rosemary oil would work for other causes of hair loss or help prevent hair loss.

-It’s also good to know that this study was done with rosemary oil.
-Products such as rosemary shampoo, conditioners, or sprays haven’t been studied.
-They come in a variety of different concentrations depending on the brand.
-So it’s not clear if these products have any effect on hair growth.
+Keep in mind, these studies were done using rosemary oil.
+Products like rosemary shampoos, conditioners, or sprays haven’t been studied.
+So it’s not clear whether these products have any effect on hair growth.

 GoodRx icon